 “I’ve overdosed three times and I’ve wrecked ten cars — I’m fortunate to be above ground.”

 It’s a tragic story.
 The visual of Mercury’s face at Armageddon 2006 was nothing compared to how his life played out afterward.

-It goes to show just how respected Joey Mercury is that talent only a few years younger have gone on record to call him a mentor.
-Particularly Dean Ambrose, Roman Reigns and Seth Rollins of The Shield have publically praised Mercury for his impact on each of them.
+It goes to show just how respected Joey Mercury is that talent only a few years younger has gone on record to call him a mentor.
+Particularly Dean Ambrose, Roman Reigns, and Seth Rollins of The Shield have publically praised Mercury for his impact on each of them.

 WWE.com put together a ‘Where Are They Now?’ piece in 2014 about Joey Mercury a few months before his J&J Security run where he and Jamie Noble contributed greatly to Seth Rollins’ first World Championship reign.
 The timing of the piece was fascinating.
 Rollins gave great praise for the man he would align himself with merely a few months later.

 “He is a mastermind when it comes to wrestling psychology, and the ins and outs of being in the ring,” Seth Rollins explained.
 “He loves teaching people how to do things and do them better.
 He’s a talent maximizer.
 He takes your best assets and makes them better.
 He takes the things you’re terrible at and helps you improve.”

 Fellow Shield member Dean Ambrose was equally full of positive praise for Joey Mercury.
 “There’ll be a dozen Hall of Famers who thank Joey Mercury first and foremost in their acceptance speech.”

 Roman Reigns echoed his Shield brothers’ sentiments.
 “He’s like a fourth member,” Roman Reigns admitted.
 “Any time Joey’s around, it could be a five-star match, but he’ll nitpick us.
 That’s what makes us better.
 He keeps us honest.”